 Advancing stability in the region and combating Islamic State militants will require a multifaceted effort involving diplomacy, strategic communications, and coordinated intelligence and law-enforcement efforts.

 President Obama has outlined a sophisticated policy operating on many levels.
 With few compelling alternatives being put forth, the president’s plan is the only game in town.
-But every action will provoke a reaction–and it’s impossible to predict the impact of the strikes on the tenuous situation in the Middle East.This article was originally published in Washington Wire.
+But every action will provoke a reaction–and it’s impossible to predict the impact of the strikes on the tenuous situation in the Middle East.The above excerpt was originally published in Washington Wire.